Goat

-The goat or domestic goat (Capra hircus) is a domesticated species of goat-antelope typically kept as livestock.
+The goat or domestic goat (Capra hircus) is a species of goat-antelope that is mostly kept as livestock.
 It was domesticated from the wild goat (C. aegagrus) of Southwest Asia and Eastern Europe.
-The goat is a member of the animal family Bovidae and the tribe Caprini, meaning it is closely related to the sheep.
-There are over 300 distinct breeds of goat.
-It is one of the oldest domesticated species of animal, according to archaeological evidence that its earliest domestication occurred in Iran at 10,000 calibrated calendar years ago.
-Goats have been used for milk, meat, fur, and skins across much of the world.
-Milk from goats is often turned into goat cheese.
+The goat is a member of the family Bovidae, meaning it is closely related to the sheep.
+It was one of the first animals to be domesticated, in Iran around 10,000 years ago.

-Female goats are referred to as does or nannies, intact males are called bucks or billies, and juvenile goats of both sexes are called kids.
+Goats have been used for milk, meat, wool, and skins across much of the world.
+Milk from goats is often turned into cheese.
+In 2022, there were more than 1.1 billion goats living in the world, of which 150 million were in India.

+Goats feature in mythology, folklore, and religion in many parts of the world, including in the classical myth of Amalthea, in the goats that pulled the chariot of the Norse god Thor, in the Scandinavian Yule goat, in Hinduism's goat-headed Daksha, in the Israelite ritual of the scapegoat, and in Christianity as a common depiction of Satan, among others.

+Etymology

+The Modern English word goat comes from Old English gāt "goat, she-goat", which in turn derives from Proto-Germanic *gaitaz (cf. Dutch/Frisian/Icelandic/Norwegian geit, German Geiß, and Gothic gaits), ultimately from Proto-Indo-European *ǵʰaidos meaning "young goat" (cf. Latin haedus "kid").
+To refer to the male goat, Old English used bucca (cf. Dutch/Frisian bok, modern English buck) until ousted by hegote, hegoote ('he-goat') in the late 12th century.
+Nanny goat (adult female) originated in the 18th century, and billy goat (adult male) in the 19th century.
+Female goats, like other various animals, are also called does.

 Castrated males are called wethers.
 While the words hircine and caprine both refer to anything having a goat-like quality, hircine is used most often to emphasize the distinct smell of domestic goats.

-In 2011, there were more than 924 million goats living in the world, according to the UN Food and Agriculture Organization.

-Etymology

-The Modern English word goat comes from Old English gāt "she-goat, goat in general", which in turn derives from Proto-Germanic *gaitaz (cf. Dutch/Frisian/Icelandic/Norwegian geit, German Geiß, and Gothic gaits), ultimately from Proto-Indo-European *ǵʰaidos meaning "young goat" (cf. Latin haedus "kid").
-To refer to the male goat, Old English used bucca (cf. Dutch/Frisian bok and giving modern buck) until ousted by hegote, hegoote in the late 12th century.
-Nanny goat (females) originated in the 18th century, and billy goat (for males) originated in the 19th century.
+Juvenile goats are called kids, a term derived from Old Norse kið, with the same meaning.
+It has been a slang term for human children since the 1590s, and established as an informal term since the 1840s.

 History

-Goats are among the earliest animals domesticated by humans.
-The most recent genetic analysis confirms the archaeological evidence that the wild bezoar ibex of the Zagros Mountains is the likely original ancestor of probably all domestic goats today.
+Goats are among the earliest animals to have been domesticated by humans.
+A genetic analysis confirms the archaeological evidence that the wild bezoar ibex, found today in the Zagros Mountains, but formerly widespread in Anatolia, is the likely original ancestor of all or most domestic goats today.